w3c/wai-media-guide/description.md

 ### Creating a Separate Described Video - If Descriptions Fit in Spaces

-If the descriptions fit in the spaces _(as described in @@ above)_, you need to develop a separate audio file.
+If the descriptions fit in the spaces _(as described in [Space in audio above](#space)_, @@ you need to develop a separate audio file.
 This requires skills and software for audio recording and video editing.
 Depending on the player that you are using, you might need video software to regenerate the video.

 The process to develop a separate audio file is basically:
 1. Write out the descriptions.
 See [Tips for Writing Descriptions below](#writing).